geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 		- Auto-accept requests: **No**

-		- Send membership requests to the following e-mail address: If Holly Spencer’s email appears, select in the field and then select the **X** that appears to the right of her address to remove it, and then enter **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)
+		- Send membership requests to the following e-mail address: If Holly Dickson’s email appears, select in the field and then select the **X** that appears to the right of her address to remove it, and then enter **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)

 		- Choose the permission level group members get on this site: **Full Control – Has full control**

 15. Select **Create**.

 16. This displays the **Information Technology** group information.
 The users displayed in the list are the members of this group.
-Since Holly Spencer created the group, she is listed as the sole member.
+Since Holly Dickson created the group, she is listed as the sole member.

 17. In the menu bar that appears above the user list, select **New**, and then in the drop-down menu, select **Add users to this group.**